willdady/thunderchild/README.markdown

 # Thunderchild

 Thunderchild is a CMS solution built atop Django.
-It is inspired by ExpressionEngine by EllisLab.

 ## Requirements